nanoframework/nanoframework.github.io/content/building/cmake-presets.md

 ## Build options for CMake Presets

-Follows a list of the build options to use in the CMake presets.
+Below is a list of the build options available (last updated October 2022) for target boards.
+***Note:*** some of these options are specific to the `RTOS` or target type.

 - "BUILD_VERSION" : "**version-number-for-the-build-format-is-N.N.N.N**"
   - This can be used [to prevent a board from updating if working on a custom firmware](../faq/automatic-firmware-updates.md#how-to-prevent-a-board-from-updating-if-working-on-a-custom-firmware)